Not Angels, Children of God

 “The law of the Lord is perfect”

-I have assurance about all of the truths above through the authoritative testimony of Scripture.
-I do not have to wonder if my baby is loved, if she belongs, if she exists as herself, if she is valuable, or if she is with God.
+I have assurance about my baby’s life, existence, and value through the authoritative testimony of Scripture.
+I do not have to wonder if my baby is loved, if she belongs, if she exists as herself, or if she is with God.
 I know all of this to be true because God’s Word is perfect.
-My baby is a loved child of God, uniquely known by the Father to worship Him and display His redeeming grace for all eternity in the heavenly places where all believers will one day join to worship Him too!

 This post was originally published at Hope Mommies.